Your browser version is not updated, please update it.

 • Group-wide implementation of the sustainable procurement framework by 2024.

-• Carrying out sustainability audits (ESGs) aimed at defining, establishing, and consolidating a supply relationship compliant with the Minimum Safeguards and capable of supporting the process of alignment to the Taxonomy of economic activities acquired from third parties by the Poste Italiane Group by 2024.Implementing our new Integrated Anti-Fraud Platform (PIAF) by 2024.
+• Carrying out sustainability audits (ESGs) aimed at defining, establishing, and consolidating a supply relationship compliant with the Minimum Safeguards and capable of supporting the process of alignment to the Taxonomy of economic activities acquired from third parties by the Poste Italiane Group by 2026.

 • Implementation of the new Integrated Anti-Fraud Platform (PIAF) that combines fraud prevention objectives with improved customer satisfaction by 2024.

-• Definition of ESG parameters in the participations requirements and in the evaluation criteria of the technical tender offers by 2024.
+• Definition of ESG parameters in the participation requirements and in the evaluation criteria of the technical tender offers by 2024.

 Areas of Impact

-Our commitment goes back over the years and can be seen through multiple initiatives.
+Our commitment goes back over the years and can be seen through multiple initiatives of which we summarize some of the main examples here.

 In addition to our tax transparency policies, we have confirmed the 2017 agreement with the Guardia di Finanza, Italy’s tax enforcement service, which covers all our contracts to combat tax evasion, avoidance and fraud; public spending malfeasance; economic and financial crime; money laundering; forgery and payment system fraud.